-8:30 - 9:00 Arrival and Daily Review horse assignments.

-9:00 - 9:30 Grooming lesson

-10:00 -10:15 Tacking session of assigned horse

-10:15 - 11:30 Riding lesson.

-11:30 - 12:00 Barn maintenance, Stall cleaning,

-12:00 - 1:00 ***Lunch, (Bring your own lunch and beverages please no sodas)

-1:00 - 2:30 Ground school lesson, stall cleaning and Tack care & maintenance

-2:30 - 3:00 Snack/beverage break (Bring your own snack and beverage)

-3:00 - 3:30 Games, Movie, other Activity

-3:30 - 4:00 Clean Up and Departure

 *Please note schedule may change based on weather and ring conditions, we will adjust schedule accordingly.
 Daily activities will change on multiple day camps.
-We will participate in water activities and enjoy the outdoors when weather permits. *** Lunch must be brought daily for all campers. .
+We will participate in water activities and enjoy the outdoors when weather permits. *** Lunch must be brought daily for all campers.

-Deposit / Payment: The cost for camp is $275 per session per week.
-A $50.00 non-refundable deposit will be required at the time of registration; This is a non-refundable deposit.
-The balance is to be paid in full by the first day of camp.
-Payment may be made with cash or personal checks.

-Cancellation: A non-refundable deposit is required to reserve a space in each camp.
-No refunds or discounts will be forgiven partial participation.
-Camp will be held rain or shine.
-There will be a $ 50.00 cancellation fee for less than one week prior to the start of the reserved week(s).
-Deposits will be transferred to another camp date one time only.
+What to Wear:

+Boots: An appropriate riding boot must be worn at all times while on the horse.
+Leather Tennis shoes will be allowed but are not recommended.
+PLEASE; NO STEEL TOED BOOTS.

+Pants: Jeans or riding breeches are recommended.
+Shorts and bathing suits should be brought for non-horse activities as well as water type shoes (sloggers, clogs, etc.).

+Helmets: If your child has his or her own, please bring it and have it labeled with the child’s name inside.
+We do provide helmets for each child that needs one for the camp week.
+All helmets must be equestrian use and labeled as a SEI or ASTM approved helmet.

+Code of Conduct: Campers are expected to show respect to all adults as well as fellow campers.
+Campers are required to address adults by "Miss, Mrs. and Mr., GOOD MANNERS are expected and rewarded, Please and Thank You.
+Inappropriate behavior may result in immediate termination of riding privileges and camp attendance as well as forfeiture of any deposits or monies to camper or parent.

+For your Childs Safety:

 Health: Management must be informed of all allergies or health problems or restricted exercise in advance.
 It is highly recommended that all students have a current tetanus inoculation.

-Helmets/Boots: Each camper must use SEI or ASTM approved helmet while mounted.
-Appropriate riding boots must be worn at all times while on the horse.
-(Tennis shoes and sport or fashion boots will restrict the riding activities) NO STEEL TOED BOOTS PERMITTED IN BARN

-Code of Conduct: Campers are expected to show respect to all adults as well as fellow campers.
-Campers are required to address adults by "Miss, Mrs. and Mr., Please and Thank You.
-Inappropriate behavior may result in immediate termination of riding privileges and camp attendance as well as forfeiture of any deposits or monies to camper or parent.
+In the event that your child cannot participate due to a health issue, we will work with you to provide a alternative for camp completion.

-Snacks / Lunch: Each camper may bring their own snacks.
+Snacks / Lunch: Each camper must bring their own lunch.
 Please only pack enough for your child.
-We discourage candy and high in sugar items.
+Please do not send any candy, chocolate, ice cream or soda.

-Drop Off / Pick Up: For the safety of your child please notify the staff of your arrival when dropping off and picking up your child/ children.
-This enables us to insure an authorized adult is picking them up.
+Drop Off / Pick Up: For the safety of your child you are required to check in with a staff member when dropping off and picking up your child/ children.
+This enables us to ensure an authorized adult is picking them up.
 Children will not be permitted to leave with an unauthorized person.
 Authorization must be written and signed by the legal guardian.
 No exceptions given.
+Note: A daily attendance pass will be given to the parent or guardian each morning.
+This pass must be presented and surrendered upon the completion of the camp day in order for the child to be released into the custody of the person picking up the child.
+If the pass is not presented, verification of the person picking up the child will be done.

+Deposit / Payment: The cost for camp is $425 per session per week.
+A $50.00 non-refundable deposit will be required at the time of registration; This is a non-refundable deposit.
+The balance is to be paid in full before the first day of camp starts.
+Payment may be made with cash, personal checks, Venmo, or credit card.

+Cancellation: Camp will be held rain or shine.
+No refunds or discounts will be given for partial participation.
+Deposits may be transferred to another camp date one time only with two weeks notice.

+Medical Releases a Camp Releases: Please allow extra time the first day of camp to sign Waivers and Medical Release forms for the camp week.